Hardwood Flooring Cost Overview

 Design

-Plank Size
+Plank size

 Hardwood planks vary in width, and that size has a tremendous impact on the visual appearance of the flooring once it’s installed.
-Traditionally, floor planks were milled to 3-inch widths, but wider widths such as 6, 8, 10 and 12 inches are more commonplace today.
+Traditionally, floor planks were milled to 3-inch widths, but wider widths such as 6, 8, 10, and even 12 inches are more commonplace today.
 Wider planks have fewer seams and can make small rooms and narrow hallways appear more spacious.

-Solid or Engineered Hardwood
+Solid or engineered hardwood

-Wood Species
+Wood species

 Finish